 Modelling turning and speeding influences:

-The 4 measures of influence were modelled by a modified version of the logistic function, allowing the curve to have horizontal asymptotes before 0 and 1:
+The four measures of influence were modelled by a modified version of the logistic function, allowing the curve to have horizontal asymptotes close to 0 and 1:

-We fitted a curve separately for each individual and for each of the 4 influence metrics, by maximizing the log-likelihood (figure 2).
+We fitted a curve separately for each individual and for each of the four influence metrics, by maximizing the log-likelihood (figure 2).
 Then each curve was synthetized by an influence score taken to be the y-value for a given, fixed value of x (90% quantile across each individual).